Tenants ‘exhausted’ with poor conditions at Kansas City apartments

-KANSAS CITY, Mo. — Water problems in the walls but no gas in the ovens – this is life for some tenants at Harvard Court Apartments in Kansas City, Missouri.
+KANSAS CITY, Mo. — Water problems in the walls and no gas in the ovens: This is life for some tenants at Harvard Court Apartments in Kansas City, Missouri.

 Some tell FOX4 that the last month has been a nightmare for families who say they are just trying to be comfortable when they get home.